Slack for communities?

 - Too much freedom and complexity - Slack provides all sorts of abilities for team members to create new channels, integrate with other apps, start threads, create DM groups etc. This freedom can become chaos, noise and overwhelming complexity in a community.
 Communities, and community managers, often want to restrict what community members can do to maintain quality and avoid too much complexity and loss of focus.

 As Slack is particularly popular with tech startups the best Slack communities tend to be small, invite-only, and focused around tech and/or entrepreneurial themes.
 If kept small these communities may never need to pay and might not mind the limitations of the free version of Slack.
+For other types of community, you should definitely look into alternative online community platform options.

 Contact us if you want to know more or have any questions.